kocicjelena/camcellnet/README.md

-- Create a new virtual environment: python3 -m venv venv
+- Create a new virtual environment:

+  python3 -m venv venv

 - Activate the virtual environment:

-  source venv/bin/activate (on macOS/Linux) or .\venv\Scripts\activate (on Windows)
+  source venv/bin/activate (on macOS/Linux)
+  or
+  .\venv\Scripts\activate (on Windows)

-- Install the required packages: pip install -r requirements.txt
+- Install the required packages:

+  pip install -r requirements.txt

-- cd cellnet && python cc.py
+- cd cellnet && python ccnet.py

+  Remark:
+  HTML page present results in numbers or DataFrames (tables) panda library is used, only